Overview

 Total Discount (Financial Adjustments)

 The total_discount field represents net financial adjustments that are not subject to VAT.
+Calculation:- Positive: When non-VAT charges exceed non-VAT allowances (adds to invoice total)

 - Negative: When non-VAT allowances exceed non-VAT charges (reduces invoice total)